ComedicChimera/berry/README.md

     * Primitive Thread Operations
         - Create, Suspend, Kill, GetID
     * Thread Local Storage + TL Runtime State
-        - Allocate TLS data globally for now (just use a big array)
-        - We will replace this with dynamic memory in the next target
     * Semaphores and Mutexes

 - [ ] Target 14: Dynamic Memory